vanaoff/workflow/README.md

 optional arguments:
-  -h, --help            show this help message and exit --project-dir PROJECT_DIR
+  -h, --help            show this help message and exit --definition DEFINITION
+                        Project definition in file.
+  --project-dir PROJECT_DIR
                         Project directory to be built.
+The folder is supposed to contain project.yml.
+All files in directory are uploaded to Azkaban.
   --projects-root PROJECTS_ROOT
                         Directory containing multiple projects to be built.
   --azkaban-alias AZKABAN_ALIAS